coverclock/com-diag-scattergun/README.md

     ./Scattergun/fs/etc/udev/rules.d/99-NeuG.rules

+It has some udev files for the GNU FST-1 NEUG hardware entropy generator.

+VOICETRONIX BITBABBLER WHITE AND BITBABBLER BLACK

+    ./Scattergun/fs/etc/udev/rules.d/99-BitBabbler.rules

-It has some udev files and rng-tools configuration files.
+It has some udev files for the Voicetronix BitBabbler White and Black hardware engropy generators.

 RASPBERRY PI BCM2708

     ./Scattergun/fs/etc/default/rng-tools-bcm2708

-It has an rng-tools configuration file so that the option Broadcom hardware random number generator device driver module can be used to fill the system entropy pool on a Raspberry Pi 2 (and perhaps others).
+It has an rng-tools configuration file so that the optional Broadcom hardware random number generator device driver module can be used to fill the system entropy pool on a Raspberry Pi 2 or 3 (and perhaps others).

 MAC OS X